 Network portability relies on ICCID numbers for a smooth transition.
 When porting a phone number, it helps identify the correct SIM card to transfer services.
 Not only that, but it also ensures that the new mobile network operator can allocate the appropriate resources and services to the subscriber.

-The Role of ICCID Numbers in Emergency Services
+Their Role in Emergency Services

-Emergency services can use ICCID numbers to identify callers, enabling them to provide targeted assistance and follow-up support.
+Emergency services can use the numbers to identify callers, enabling them to provide targeted assistance and follow-up support.
 In times of crisis or natural disasters, mobile network operators may prioritize connectivity based on the numbers to guarantee emergency communication remains uninterrupted.

 Mobile Network Troubleshooting

-In case of mobile network issues, ICCID numbers can assist with troubleshooting.
+In case of mobile network issues, ICCID can assist with troubleshooting.
 MNOs may use it to diagnose connectivity issues specific to a user's SIM card.
 Or, in situations where a SIM card is faulty, it can help expedite the replacement process, ensuring a seamless transition to a new SIM card.

 ICCID Vs. IMEI Vs. IMSI